≡ Menu

 Additionally…

-The Chart Polski dog breed is a working dog breed and comes from hardy stock.
-As a result, they have relatively few problems considering how long the breed has been in existence.
+The Chart Polski dog breed is a working dog breed from hardy stock.
+As a result, they have relatively few problems considering how long the species has been in existence.
+That said, however, they may develop conditions such as:

-• Cancer, they tend to suffer from
+- Cancer, they tend to suffer from

-• Hip Dysplasia like most larger dogs
+- Hip Dysplasia, like most larger dogs

-• And they are also subject to stomach turning, or Bloat.
+- And they are also subject to stomach-turning or Bloat.

 If your breeder gives…

-We here at IndulgeYourPet always like to recommend that folks take a look at possibly purchasing a pet insurance policy for their new pet so that just in case their animal does develop one of these aforementioned medical conditions, they won’t be “on their own” when it comes time to pay the bill!
+Lastly, we here at IndulgeYourPet always like to recommend that folks take a look at possibly purchasing a pet insurance policy for their new pet so that just in case their animal does develop one of these aforementioned medical conditions, they won’t be “on their own” when it comes time to pay the bill!

-The good news is…
+The excellent news is…